organicaudio/useful-code-snippets2/docs/kuberentes.md

 - Docker (or containerd compliant software)
 - kube-proxy (supported modes: user space, iptables, ipvs)

+base objects:
+- pod - to run container
+- service - ro access pods
+- volume - to persists data from pods
+- namespace - to separate objects

 Pods:
-- are one or multipel containers which
+- are one or multiple containers which
 - share a unique network IP Address

 controllers allow:
 1. fail over